Carlosrincong/AWS-Solutions-Architect-Associate/Neptune/README.md

 nodes (vertices) and links (edges).
 Nodes are entities and links are how they are connected.

+Connect to the database by using an Endpoint (URL: Host/address/ports):
+- Cluster endpoint (primary database)
+- Reader endpoint (read replica)
+- Instance endpoint (Specific database)

 Use case:
 - Social networking
 - Fraud detection (in transactions)